keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 he trained....<span class="page-ref">166</span>
 {: .mauvine}

-[Ganister/Canister <span class="etym etym-basf"> ganister = tough quartzite stone from the coal regions of England; lining of furnances</span>  is fictional but represents the move from the English discovery in the German academic chemical lineage to a German chemical industry (link the the Nature Article I found)]
+[Ganister <span class="etym etym-basf"> ganister = tough quartzite stone from the coal regions of England; lining of furnances</span>  is fictional but represents the move from the English discovery in the German academic chemical lineage to a German chemical industry (link the the Nature Article I found)]

 [There's a whole set of entries as people as stones](https://gravitys-rainbow.pynchonwiki.com/wiki/index.php?title=Stones)